Ritchie Torres: Tenure

 Torres took office on January 3, 2021.
+He represents the poorest congressional district in the United States.
 Upon his swearing-in, he became the first openly gay Afro-Latin American member of Congress.

 On August 6, 2021, Torres introduced H.R.
-4980, which would "ensure that any individual traveling on a flight that departs from or arrives to an airport inside the United States or a territory of the United States is fully vaccinated against COVID-19."
+4980, which would "ensure that any individual traveling on a flight that departs from or arrives to an airport inside the United States or a territory of the United States is fully vaccinated against COVID-19".

 Torres voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Torres was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.
 He said his vote was motivated by the new SNAP requirements included in the deal, which raised the work requirements from able-bodied adults under age 50 who do not live with any dependent children to adults under age 54, and the diversion of $20 billion in funding for the Internal Revenue Service.

 Torres reintroduced the B.O.D.E.G.A.
 Act in the House of Representatives in 2025.
 If signed into law, the legislation would offer federal funds to bodegas to cover the cost of security equipment such as panic buttons and security cameras, as well as their installation.